Deadlines + FAQs

 My application for graduate studies was accepted.
 When will I receive my admission letter?

-Once the Faculty of Graduate Studies and Research (FGSR), University of Alberta provides the student with the admission letter via the application portal.
+Once the Faculty of Graduate Studies and Research (FGSR), the University of Alberta provides the student with the admission letter via the application portal.
 After this point, you will receive a letter sent via email, from the Department of Mathematical & Statistical Sciences.
 This letter will include information regarding your financial offer (if applicable) and other pertinent details regarding your arrival.

 My application was rejected even though it satisfied all minimum requirements.
 Why is that?